-At a minimum, three-orthogonal directional DWI are acquired and reconstructed individually for each imaged slice, then combined into a directionally-independent (i.e. isotropic or trace) DWI [80, 81].
+At a minimum, three-orthogonal directional DWI are acquired and reconstructed individually for each imaged slice, then combined into a directionally-independent (i.e. isotropic or trace) DWI [81, 82].
 Diffusion weighted images may be interpolated to an image matrix greater than the acquired matrix.
 Directionally-independent trace or isotropic DWI are often automatically generated and retained by reconstruction software on the scanner for each non-zero b-value, whereas retention of directional DWI is optional.
 ADC maps are typically generated on the scanner using a mono-exponential model trace DWI vs. b-value.
-Alternatively, full DWI sets (directional plus trace, or trace alone) at all b-values can be provided for off-line ADC map generation (via mono-exponential model) on an independent workstation or thinclient distributed application.
+Alternatively, full DWI sets (directional plus trace, or trace alone) at all b-values can be provided for off-line ADC map generation (via mono-exponential model) on an independent workstation or thin-client distributed application.

-Eddy currents and/or subject motion may create spatial misalignment or distortion between the individual directional DWI, and across b-values [82-84].
-Direct combination of misaligned directional DWI will lead to spatial blur in trace DWI and subsequent artefact in ADC maps [82-84].
-Spatial registration of directional DWI and/or trace DWI across all b-values may be performed on the scanner or off-line to reduce blur and improve quality of trace DWI and ADC maps.
+Eddy currents and/or subject motion may create spatial misalignment or distortion between the individual directional DWI, and across b-values [83-85].
+Direct combination of misaligned directional DWI will lead to spatial blur in trace DWI and subsequent artifact in ADC maps [83-85].
+Spatial registration of directional

+DWI and/or trace DWI across all b-values may be performed on the scanner or off-line to reduce blur and improve quality of trace DWI and ADC maps.

-Perfusion is known to affect diffusion measurement (a positive bias) particularly in highly vascular tissues (e.g., kidney and liver) [85-90].
-ADC values derived from DWI spanning low b-value (i.e. b<50s/mm2) and modest high b-value (i.e. b<500 s/mm2) increase perfusion bias.
+Perfusion is known to affect diffusion measurement (a positive bias) particularly in highly vascular tissues (e.g., kidney and liver) [86-91].
+ADC values derived from DWI spanning low b-value (i.e., $b < 50 \text{s/mm}^2$ ) and modest high b-value (i.e., $b < 500 \text{ s/mm}^2$ ) increase perfusion bias.
 For diffusion measurement in liver, ADC maps should be reconstructed from DWI spanning 50-100 s/mm2 up to 800-900 s/mm2 to mitigate perfusion bias while maintaining adequate sensitivity to diffusion contrast and SNR.
 The degree of potential perfusion contamination of ADC will depend on blood volume fraction, number and distribution of b-values.
 Perfusion bias in brain DWI is considered small and typically ignored.
-There is a small deviation from mono-exponential decay (pseudo-diffusion) at low b-values in prostate [91].
+There is a small deviation from mono-exponential decay (pseudo-diffusion) at low b-values in prostate [92].